Two years of war for Russia has plunged the country ever deeper into darkness | KRDO

 In fact, two years into his Special Military Operation, Putin is tightening his grip on power with opponents silenced and elections in March set to confirm his fifth presidential term.

 Privately, many Russians remain quietly hopeful that there will, one day, be a change in course.
-But few believe it is unlikely to be now or even soon.
+But few believe it is likely to be now or even soon.

 The-CNN-Wire

-Note: Correction: This story has been updated to correct that Anna Politikovskaya was killed in 2006.